Oops: VP Mike Pence missing from some Michigan ballots

 “Approximately 400 ballots were downloaded by clerks during this period; we don’t know how many were sent,” Wimmer said.

-Clerks were told to reissue correct ballots and tell voters to ignore the erroneous ballot if they received one.
+Clerks were told to issue correct ballots and tell voters to ignore the erroneous ballot if they received one.

 “If a voter does happen to return the incorrect ballot instead of the correct ballot, it will still count.
 The clerk will be instructed to duplicate a vote for Trump onto a ballot for Trump/Pence,” Wimmer said.